ImranNawar/fire-detection/README.md

 # Fire Detection 🔥

-This repository contains a fire detection system using YOLOv8, a powerful real-time object detection algorithm.
+This repository focuses on creating a fire detection system by fine-tuning YOLOv8 on a dedicated dataset for real-time fire detection.

 ## Overview